First Nations Success

 This initiative is supported by Professor Reuben Bolt, Deputy Vice-Chancellor First Nations Leadership & Engagement.
 The First Nations Leadership office leads CDU in achieving its goal to be the most recognised university for Australian First Nations training, education and research.
 This portfolio provides strategic, evidenced-based advice to academic and professional staff and manages services to support CDU’s First Nations to succeed in their tertiary aspirations.

 Higher Education for First Nations Students at CDU

 This project will address issues of retention and completion of the First Nations students enrolled in undergraduate courses at CDU.
-This project undertakes the first CDU investigation of the engagement of undergraduate First Nations students in Higher Education.
-Considering engagement of First Nations students in a regional setting is ground-breaking and will deliver mutually informed lessons for the CDU staff and the First Nations students themselves.
+This project undertakes the first CDU investigation of the engagement of undergraduate First Nations students in Higher Education and will deliver mutually informed lessons for the CDU staff and the First Nations students themselves.